-We use text-based analysis of business descriptions from 10-Ks filed with the SEC to examine in which industries conglomerates are most likely to operate and to understand conglomerate valuations.
-We find that conglomerates are most likely to operate in industry pairs that are closer together in the product space and in industry pairs that have profitable opportunities "between" them.
-Examining cross-sectional conglomerate valuations, we find that conglomerates that are more difficult to reconstruct using text-analysis of firm pure plays and that span high value industries tend to trade at modest premia.
-The conglomerates that are most easy to replicate trade at small discounts relative to matched pure-play firms.
-These findings are consistent with conglomerate firms generating product synergies when producing in related profitable industries not spanned by single-segment firms.
+We use text-based computational analysis of business descriptions from 10-Ks to examine in which industries conglomerates are most likely to operate and to understand conglomerate valuations.
+We find that conglomerates are more likely to operate in industry pairs that are closer together in the product space and in industry pairs that have profitable opportunities "between" them.
+Conglomerate firms have lower stock market valuations than matched single-segment firms when their products are easier to replicate with single-segment firms.
+Conglomerate firms have stock market premiums when they have higher product differentiation and produce in more profitable industries.
+These findings are consistent with successful conglomerate firms having higher product differentiation and lower cost entry into profitable markets when operating in strategically chosen industry pairs.

-Gerard Hoberg Robert H. Smith School of Business University of Maryland 4445 Van Munching Hall College Park, MD 20742 ghoberg@rhsmith.umd.edu
+Gerard Hoberg Robert H. Smith School of Business University of Maryland 4423 Van Munching Hall College Park, MD 20742 ghoberg@rhsmith.umd.edu